Matilda (1996 film): Plot

 Discovering the car from Harry to be faulty, Trunchbull locks Matilda in the Chokey as punishment.
-Matilda's friend Lavender puts a newt in Trunchbull's water jug as payback.
-After school, Miss Honey invites Matilda to tea and reveals her past: her mother died when she was two, and her father Magnus, who was a doctor, invited her aunt Trunchbull to live with them to care for Miss Honey.
-Trunchbull abused Miss Honey and Magnus died, apparently by suicide, when Miss Honey was five.
-He left everything including the house to Trunchbull in his will, and Trunchbull continued to abuse Miss Honey until she grew up and managed to escape.
-Matilda and Miss Honey sneak into the house hoping to retrieve some of Miss Honey's belongings, including a special doll, but Trunchbull unexpectedly returns and they narrowly escape.
+Miss Honey rescues Matilda, and Lavender puts a newt in Miss Trunchbull's water pitcher.
+Trunchbull accuses Matilda, who angrily telekinetically tips the glass over, splashing the newt onto Trunchbull.
+Matilda privately confesses to Miss Honey that she tipped the glass, but is unable to demonstrate her powers.
+Miss Honey invites Matilda to tea and reveals her past: her mother died when she was two, and her father Magnus invited his wife's stepsister, Trunchbull, to live with them and look after her, but Trunchbull abused her.
+Magnus died, apparently by suicide, when Miss Honey was five and left everything to Trunchbull in his will.
+Matilda and Miss Honey sneak into Trunchbull's house to retrieve some of Miss Honey's belongings including a special doll from her childhood, Liccy Doll, but Trunchbull unexpectedly returns after further car trouble, and they narrowly escape, with Miss Honey warning Matilda not to go back inside Trunchbull's house again.

-Matilda channels the aggression she gets from her family and Trunchbull to practice her telekinetic powers, and she drives away the FBI agents, who are searching the Wormwoods' garage without a warrant.
-Matilda returns to Trunchbull's house, and from the roof, she uses her powers to claim Miss Honey's doll and wreaks havoc while posing as the vengeful spirit of Magnus.
-This nearly scares Trunchbull out of the house, but she uncovers Matilda's ruse upon finding her hair ribbon.
-At school the next day, Matilda telekinetically writes a message on the blackboard: "Agatha, this is Magnus.
-Give my little bumblebee [Miss Honey] her house and her money.
-Then get out of town.
-If you don't, I will get you.
-I will get you like you got me.
-That is a promise."
-Trunchbull is terrified and attacks the students in a rage, but Matilda protects them.
-The students turn on Trunchbull and she runs out of the school never to be seen or heard from again.
+Matilda practices her telekinetic powers and drives away the FBI agents.
+That night, she returns to Trunchbull's house and climbs onto the roof, where she manages to use her powers to retrieve Liccy Doll and wreaks havoc while posing as the vengeful spirit of Magnus.
+She nearly succeeds and almost scares Trunchbull out but she uncovers Matilda's ruse upon finding her hair ribbon.
+The next day, Matilda gifts Liccy Doll to Miss Honey, and reveals her mastery of her powers, but Trunchbull visits the class and demands that Matilda confess while threatening to lock her away permanently.
+Matilda, again posing as Magnus' ghost, telekinetically writes a message on the blackboard.
+The message accuses Trunchbull of murdering him and demands that she return Miss Honey's house and money and leave town, threatening to murder her as retribution if she does not do so.
+Trunchbull becomes terrified and attacks the students in a rage, but Matilda protects them and they force Trunchbull out for good.

-Miss Honey moves back into her father's house with Matilda as a frequent guest.
-Harry, Zinnia, and Michael arrive to reclaim Matilda and flee to Guam to avoid the FBI, who now have enough evidence to arrest Harry for his illegal dealings.
-Matilda refuses to go, saying she would rather stay with Miss Honey as her adopted child.
-Zinnia expresses remorse at never having understood Matilda, and she and Harry sign the adoption papers doing "the first decent thing they ever did for their daughter."
-Matilda goes on to live happily with Miss Honey, who becomes principal of Crunchem Hall, which has an upper school added due to children never wanting to leave.
+Miss Honey moves back into her father's house with Matilda as a frequent visitor.
+On one visit, Harry, Zinnia, and Michael come to take Matilda and flee to Guam to avoid the FBI.
+Matilda refuses to go, saying she would rather stay with Miss Honey.
+After Zinnia expresses remorse at never having understood her own daughter, she and Harry sign the adoption papers that Matilda obtained from the library.
+Matilda goes on to live happily with Miss Honey, who becomes principal of Crunchem Hall, which also gets an upper school added due to the students not wanting to leave.